What to do in Suffolk and Essex this weekend

 - Credit: Archant

 Looking for something to do this weekend?
-Here are some ideas.
-For more days out suggestions, see our packed Event guide in the paper every Friday or check out @WhatsonWayne on Twitter.
+Here are our top ideas.
+For more see our packed Event guide in the paper every Friday or check out @WhatsonWayne on Twitter.

 You may also want to watch: